-Jill Gustafson, CNM is a menopause expert and a menopause educator.
-She provides a variety of menopause services for women in Boise, Idaho and surrounding areas.
+Jill Gustafson, CNM is a Certified Menopause Practitioner, a leading menopause expert in Idaho, and a dedicated menopause educator.
+She is certified by the North American Menopause Society (NAMS), the leading non-profit organization dedicated to empowering healthcare professionals to improve the health of women during the menopause transition and beyond.
+She provides full spectrum menopause services, including hormone replacement therapy, for Boise, Idaho and surrounding areas.
 Each woman's experience with menopause is different, so Jill offers personalized menopause services for each patient she sees.
-Whether you are looking for guidance about what to expect or are experiencing daily discomfort and imbalance that pulls your focus and joy away - we have solutions.
+Whether you are looking for guidance about what to expect, or are experiencing daily symptoms that pull your focus and joy away - we have solutions.

 Menopause Q & A